qbiomaster/qBioMaster-introduction/UE_intro_qbio.md

 ## Topics

 "Projects" denotes a topic that could be tackled on the programming, imaging and synbio angle.
-Some of them could be done by student groups after an introduction from the teacher.
+Some of them could be done by student groups after an introduction from the teacher. **Bold** projects are compulsory for everyone.

 - Introduction to networks in biology
+    - Key concepts in biology: Robustness
+    - Key concepts in biology: Optimality
+These concepts need to be highlighted in each theme below.

+- Stochasticity in biology, random walks
+    - **Project**: Basics of microscopy: lenses, focal points, magnifications, lasers [ Marcelo ]
+    - **Project**: basic processing of images in Python
+    - Project: constructing trajectories from single molecule localizations (here or in The Genome)

 - Transcription networks and gene regulation

-    - Project: stochasticity in biology, random walks,
-    - Project: Observing gene expression (single molecule/cell vs population)
+    - **Project**: Observing gene expression (single molecule/cell vs population)
     - Project: Negative Feedback
     - Project: Bistability and Memory (intro to biocomputing)

-- Basics of microscopy

-    - Project: Basics of microscopy: lenses, focal points, magnifications, lasers (Francesco)
+    - Project: Imaging Spatial patterning in development - Drosophila (volumetric 3D, 2P?)
+    - Project: Measuring protein dynamics in vitro and in vivo (FCS/ FRAP)
+    - Project: Kinetics proofreading

+- The Genome
+    - **Project**: Basics of genome-wide data processing, exploring sequenced genomes and look for promoters, make logo plots, etc etc
+    - Project: detect chipSeq peaks and classify.
+    - Project: segmenting PSF using astropy
+    - Project: segmenting DAPI masks using stardist
+    - Project: Genetic design

+- Membrane biophyics
     - Project: Imaging single molecules (on a surface).
 Single-molecule detection/ super-resolution microscopy
     - Project: Imaging single molecule dynamics in plant roots ()
-- Project: Measuring protein dynamics in vitro and in vivo (FCS/ FRAP)
-    - Project: Imaging Spatial patterning in Drosophila (volumetric 3D, 2P?)

-- Processing biological datasets (Big data in Biology)

-    - Project: *detect chipSeq peaks and classify.
-Something about exploring sequenced genomes and look for promoters, make logo plots, etc etc*
-    - Project: basic processing of 3D images in Python
-    - Project: segmenting PSF using astropy
-    - Project: segmenting DAPI masks using stardist
-    - Project: constructing trajectories from single molecule localizations

-- Key concepts in biology:

-  - Robustness
-    - Project: Kinetics proofreading
     - Project: Bacterial chemotaxis
-    - Project: Spatial patterning in development ?
-(Drosophila)
-  - Optimality
-  - Project: Genetic design

 ## Teachers